rontarrant/gtkDcoding/docs/_posts/2019-03-19-0019-disappearing-text-entry.md

 - we collect the state of the `CheckButton` and use it to set the `Entry`’s visibility, and
 - grab the button’s state once more to use as an index into the string array and make the message complete.

 That’s one down.
-Now let’s look at…
+Now let’s look at...

 ## The Font Button Example